 Fluorescence Spectroscopy

-• Single-molecule sensitivity makes it essential for biological imaging, tracking biomolecules in live cells
+Single-molecule sensitivity makes fluorescence essential for biological imaging and tracking biomolecules in live cells.

-Compare: UV-Vis vs. Fluorescence Spectroscopy—both involve electronic transitions, but UV-Vis measures absorption while fluorescence measures emission.
-Fluorescence offers far greater sensitivity (detecting single molecules) but requires fluorescent samples.
-For quantitative concentration work, UV-Vis with Beer-Lambert is standard.
+Compare: UV-Vis vs. Fluorescence Spectroscopy โ both involve electronic transitions, but UV-Vis measures absorption while fluorescence measures emission.
+Fluorescence offers far greater sensitivity (down to single molecules) but requires the sample to be fluorescent.
+For straightforward quantitative concentration work, UV-Vis with Beer-Lambert is standard.

 Nuclear and Magnetic Resonance Techniques

 These methods exploit the magnetic properties of atomic nuclei or unpaired electrons.
-Energy splittings in magnetic fields are tiny, requiring radio-frequency or microwave radiation.
+Energy splittings in external magnetic fields are tiny compared to optical transitions, so these techniques use radio-frequency (NMR) or microwave (ESR) radiation.

 Nuclear Magnetic Resonance (NMR) Spectroscopy